podcastinator/openenclave/docs/DesignDocs/CustomAttestation.md

 host side.
 If the user wants to use the plugin for both sides, then they must register it once inside the enclave and once inside the host.

+The UUIDs of the registered attesters or verifiers can be queried by calling `oe_get_registered_[attester|verifier]_format_ids`.
+By default, there will be no registered attester or verifier when the aplication starts.
+Before calling "plugin aware" APIs, at least one attester or verifier plugin has to be registered.

 ### Attester Plugin API (Enclave only)

 Each plugin must implement the functions below: